 Science has long been aware that Earth's oceans have a huge effect on the climate, but it has only been more recently that we have seen advances in marine science and the major implications that our actions have not only on the climate, but seawater acidity, marine ecosystems and the food-web.

 The Rio 'Earth' Summit in 1992 raised issues about Climate Change and more than 150 countries signed up to its accords.
-At last governments, except now the US under Trump, are starting to take it seriously.
+At last, governments are starting to take it seriously, that said, the Trump era shows just how precarious environmental issues are.
 Will it be enough, will it be in time to actually make a difference or will governments slip back and renege on their commitments?

 During the Earth Summit, Biodiversity Loss was also part of the agenda, also signed up to by the 150 or so countries however, biodiversity appears to have taken a back-seat on the world scene but in the marine environment, where we still don't fully understand the effects of food-web interactions, this lack of action may just come back to haunt us!